MartyChouette/MartyChouette/README.md

 - 👋 Hi, I’m @MartyChouette
 - 👀 I’m interested in ...
-C# and C++ Gameplay & Auido Programming
+C# and C++ Gameplay & Audio Programming
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...games or apps
 - 📫 How to reach me ... martychouette@gmail.com